single-spa/single-spa.js.org/website/versioned_docs/version-5.x/layout-api.md

 - `routes` (required): The opaque `resolvedRoutes` object returned from `constructRoutes`.
 - `applications` (required): The array of [application registration objects](./configuration.md#registering-applications) returned from `constructApplications`.
+- `active` (optional): A boolean that indicates whether the layout engine should start out active or not.
+Defaults to true.

 **Return Value**

 A `layoutEngine` object, with the following properties:

 - `isActive`: a function that accepts no arguments and returns a boolean indicating whether the layout engine is active or not.
 When active, the layout engine will change the DOM during route transitions.

 - `activate`: a function that accepts no arguments and returns `undefined`.
 Calling this function activates the layout engine, which includes setting up routing event listeners so that the layout engine can change the DOM during route transitions.
 - `deactivate`: a function that accepts no arguments and returns `undefined`.
 Calling this function deactivates the layout engine, which includes tearing down all routing event listeners so that the layout engine no longer changes the DOM during route transitions.